 The first reason for this is to get an accurate humidity reading.
-Especially when placed in the back garden or any area that contain plants, grass or even bodies of water, the accuracy of the hygrometer may be severely influenced.
-The amount of humidity that plants and bodies of water add to the atmosphere, must never be underestimated.
+Especially when placed in the back garden or any area that contains plants, grass, or even bodies of water, the accuracy of the hygrometer may be severely influenced.
+The amount of humidity that plants and bodies of water add to the atmosphere must never be underestimated.

 Another variable that can also be influenced by the surface below the sensors is the temperature.
-Whether the sensor unit is installed on the ground or on a roof, the surface of each still absorb and reflect/radiates a lot of the heat from the sun back into the surrounding atmosphere.
+Whether the sensor unit is installed on the ground or on a roof, the surface of each still absorbs and reflects/radiates a lot of the heat from the sun back into the surrounding atmosphere.